At just nine years of age, Caiden Tanfield is one of Epilepsy Society's youngest fundraisers.

 Caiden's energy extends beyond fundraising and sport into raising awareness of epilepsy.
 "He wants to make everyone aware of epilepsy", said Rosa, "He made leaflets to share with his friends at school to tell them what they should do if he has a seizure.
 He's so proud of his epilepsy now - he even told his hairdresser about his seizures.
 He feels it makes him special."

-For Purple Day 2017 Caiden will be doing a 16 mile bike ride to raise money for epilepsy research.
-Thanks Caiden!
+For Purple Day 2017 Caiden did a 16 mile bike ride to raise money for epilepsy research.

 Find out more